acasi-ctf/ctf/sprint-reports/Sprint 7.md

   * As an extension to last sprint's work, we implemented an alternative API route for a future page to show the trending challenges, which is a list of the challenges that have been started the most over the past two weeks.
+* Finalize challenge set creation documentation
+  * Finish writing the documentation that talks about creating challenge sets and publish it to the primary documentation site.

 ## Unfinished Work
 The unfinished work for our project is in no way part of the MVP.
 These are merely suggestions for future groups if